quiltedhills/htfc3-kubejs_patches/README.md

 • Tweaked recipes and item names for IE scaffolding <br/>
 • Made the Arborist advancement check for tree seeds instead of saplings <br/>
 • Made the vat recipe for Soy Mixture use less saltwater <br/>
+• Tweaked some recipes for fancy glass <br/>

 • Fixed rotten flour being valid for many recipes <br/>
 • Made Pumpking Pies a static food instead of a dynamic one <br/>